 • Participants in our polls are self-selected in that people chose to download our app and rank elections, instead of being randomly selected by us.

-• Our polls often have smaller sample sizes than typical polls.
+• Our polls often have smaller sample sizes than polls from other pollsters.

 On this page we provide both a summary and more elaborate answer that shows that ActiVote’s polling is surprisingly accurate.